Skip to content

 3. Add a custom connector

 Click Add custom connector.
-Enter the following:
+Enter:

 • Name: Tallyfy